Early Career Mentoring

 Be flexible, take the initiative, and be responsive.
 Have confidence that you have precious experiences to communicate, and that a little bit of encouragement from you will go a long way to helping your mentee.

 Remember what it was like when you were in your mentee's position.
 Realise that they may not understand many of the cultural norms and formalities of college or academic life.
 Take the initiative on discussions.
 Feel free to share your personal experiences and pose questions.
 Be responsive to your mentee's questions and comments.

 What is the role of a mentee?

-The most important characteristic of a mentee is that s/he is willing to commit the time and energy to grow and learn from a mentor A mentee is committed to developing skills and enhancing professional networks. ; A mentee should be positive and excited about the mentoring programme and put forth the effort required to receive maximum benefits.
+The most important characteristic of a mentee is that they are willing to commit the time and energy to grow and learn from a mentor.
+A mentee is committed to developing skills and enhancing professional networks.
+A mentee should be positive and excited about the mentoring programme and fully engage and participate to benefit from the experience.

 What is the process?

 - Information sessions (30 mins) will be provided on request.

 - Expressions of Interest – potential mentors and mentees will be asked to complete a short form which will facilitate potential matches

 - Matching Process – the Dean of the Faculty will match a candicate mentee with a mentor from the available mentors based on best fit